vishnunairjanardhan/democms/src/content/posts/marketing-tools.md

 <li>
 <h4>Mailchimp</h4>

-Mailchimp is a leading email marketing platform designed for businesses of all sizes.
+<a href="https://mailchimp.com/" role="link" target="_blanck">Mailchimp</a> is a leading email marketing platform designed for businesses of all sizes.
 Known for its user-friendly interface, Mailchimp allows marketers to create, automate, and analyze email campaigns with ease.
 Its all-in-one approach also includes features like landing page creation, social media integration, and audience management.

 If you’re transitioning to a professional email marketing platform, Mailchimp is a reliable choice with robust automation features.
 As of now, Mailchimp is trusted by millions of businesses worldwide, offering powerful tools to boost customer engagement.